Toby-D-Smith/online-college-api/README.md

 Some things I'd have liked to improve would be the validation of parameters.
 This would be making sure price is a number, that particular parameters exist when needed for example

 I've added one test to show that I know how however I would have liked to add a full test suite if more time was available.
 Ideally doing test driven developement however I focused on getting a working API

+The collections should also be linked to courses however I've also ran out of time to do this.
+To do this I would have created a new endpoint called linkCourseToCollection with both of the ID's, there would also be a delete here too.
+To display all the courses when looking at a single collection, I would have created a function in the routes service of getCoursesByCollectionId, which using prisma would have returned them.